Writing in the Disciplines

 Reading and Writing in English Studies: A Guide for Students

-- California State University at Sacramento provides students in English a set of general guidelines for writing in English courses, including writing standards, tips on the reading and writing process, tips on the research process, a glossary of literary terms, and a list of writing resources for graduate students.
+- Harvard University provides students in English a guide for writing the English paper, including writing standards, tips on the reading and writing process, tips on the research process, suggestions for turning close reading into a thesis, and a list of questions to ask while reading.

 Writing in History 100: The History of Western Civilization